hrkloeck/RFIWIPER/README.md

                         determine flags based on filtering and thresholding the entire waterfall spectrum, see RFI_SETTINGS.json.
                         very slow ! [default = 0 is off use e.g. = 3]
-  --DONOT_CLEANUP_MASK  Clean up the processed mask, use specific pattern and
+  --FG_CLEANUP_MASK     Clean up the processed mask, use specific pattern and
                         on the percentage in time and channel, see RFI_SETTINGS.json. [default = False] --CHANGE_COORDS_TO_AZEL